Numeracy (Updated: 27-03-2019)

 Numeracy at The Redway

-We develop our students’ natural urge to explore, to inspire numeracy at The Redway, through cause and effect activities, problem solving skills and developing an awareness of time through routines and timetables.
-Numeracy at The Redway is always fun with a very practical focus on our students achieving their potential enabling them to be prepared for life after school.
+At The Redway School we believe that mathematical and Numeracy skills are an essential part of the pupils learning as they provide all pupils with powerful ways of exploring, investigating and understanding the world around them.
+Numeracy develops independence and decision making skills which are integrated through the whole curriculum.
+We develop our students’ natural urge to explore, to inspire Numeracy at The Redway School, through cause and effect activities, problem solving skills and developing an awareness of time through routines and timetables.
+Numeracy at the Redway School is always fun with a very practical focus on our students achieving their potential enabling them to be prepared for life after school.

 - To ensure that all pupils have access to Numeracy sessions

 - For relevant pupils, they will have access to the National Curriculum, differentiated according to need and structured to ensure continuity and progression through all Key Stages.

 - To ensure that the curriculum is balanced and broadly based with pupils involved in all areas of learning and experience.

 - To provide a learning environment which will be stimulating for all pupils and will ensure achievement, challenge and progress.

 - To continue to develop pupils’ ability to communicate their knowledge using appropriate vocabulary and problem solving skills.